 While writing, automatically add the References using a reference management program, this prevents you from wasting time in the end because you do not remember where you read certain information and need to reread many articles to find it.

 From the start, keep the order of the sections in your manuscript as follows: Title page, Abstract, Introduction, Materials & Methods, Results, Discussion, References, Tables, Legends to Figures (yes, on a page separate from the Figures), and Figures.
-This is the order in which the journal usually wants you to submit them.
+This is the order in which most journals wants you to submit them.
 I have seen many articles where the author kept the Figures and Tables in the Results section.
-This often resulted in a Results section that was not properly describing the data in the Figures and Tables (because the writer would all the time see the data, thus removing the need for proper description), and that was too meager.
+This often resulted in a Results section that was not properly describing the data in the Figures and Tables (because the writer would all the time see the data, thus removing the need for proper description).